 A friend once told me that her self worth comes from feeling sure that after a conversation with someone else, they feel happier than when the conversation began.

 At the same time, I see a world that finds meaning in things that do not interest me or causes that frankly concern me.
 Each person chooses his own path and assigns meaning in a different way.

 A well-lived life, then, is one that allows for tolerance and efforts to understand differences.
 It brings personal gratification and opportunities to celebrate, and it leaves the world a better place than you found it.

 Life is understood by looking back but lived fully by looking forward.

-~Lyn Boyer is a leadership coach, author, President of Leadership Options, LLC and a co-founder of Women’s Learning Studio
+~Lyn Boyer is a leadership coach, author of Connect: Affective Leadership for Effective Results and a new book called Intentional Joy: Choose a Life of Happiness and Contentment.
+She is also President of Leadership Options, LLC and a co-founder of Women’s Learning Studio.